-Your interest depends on how the property was funded at the point of purchase and/or what contributions have been made to the property and any improvements carried out during the period of ownership.
-It is important to be clear about each party’s interest in order to avoid a dispute arising at a later date.
+Your interest depends on how the property was funded at the point of purchase and what contributions have been made.
+It also accounts for any improvements carried out during the period of ownership.
+It’s important to be clear about each party’s interest in order to avoid a dispute arising at a later date.

 When more than one person is contributing to a property, whether that be in unequal shares of the purchase price by way of mortgage payments or any other significant financial contribution, the advice is always to take advice and consider entering into a Declaration of Trust, detailing each party’s respective share in the property.

 What happens if I don’t have a Declaration of Trust?